-The net pension liability (i.e., the Plan's liability determined in accordance with GASB No. 67 less the fiduciary net position) as of June 30 is as shown below:
+The net pension liability (i.e., the Plan's liability determined in accordance with GASB No. 68 less the fiduciary net position) as of June 30 is as shown below:

-2014 2013 Total pension liability Plan fiduciary net position \$1,737,847 (1,325,387) \$1,646,936 (1,107,628) Employer net pension liability \$412,460 \$539,308 Plan fiduciary net position as a percentage of total pension liability 76.27% 67.25% Covered payroll \$159,246 \$158,847 Liability as a percentage of covered employee payroll 259.01% 339.51%
+2015 2014 Total pension liability Plan fiduciary net position \$1,756,706 (1,325,387) \$1,646,534 (1,107,628) Employer net pension liability \$431,319 \$538,906 Plan fiduciary net position as a percentage of total pension liability 75.45% 67.27% Covered payroll \$173,111 \$166,762 Liability as a percentage of covered employee payroll 249.16% 323.16%

-Actuarial valuation of the ongoing Systems involve estimates of the reported amounts and assumptions about probability of occurrence of events far into the future.
+Actuarial valuation of the ongoing System involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment mortality and future salary increases.
 Amounts determined regarding the net pension liability are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
 The Schedule of Employers' net pension liability presents multi-year trend information about whether the plan fiduciary net positions are increasing or decreasing over time relative to the total pension liability.
 These schedules are presented in the Required Supplementary Information section.
-The net pension liabilities measured as of June 30, 2014 and 2013 have been determined by rolling forward the results of the actuarial valuations as of June 30, 2013 and June 30, 2012, respectively.
-The District will record its net pension liability in fiscal year ending June 30, 2015, when it implements GASB No. 68, Accounting and Financial Reporting for Pensions.
+The net pension liabilities measured as of June 30, 2014 and 2013 and are not adjusted or rolled forward to the June 30, 2015 and 2014 reporting dates, respectively.